databricks/spark-training/strata_2013/mli-document-categorization.md

 The second command takes a few rows from that table for you to inspect.
 The third command selects only the first and third columns of that table, and then maps the first column to "1" if the article is an "ART" article, and a "0" if it is a "LIFE" article.

-To featurize the data we'll use an N-Gram feature extractor.
+To featurize the data we'll use an N-Gram feature extractor that comes bundled with MLI.
 N-Gram featurization consists of breaking down documents into "n-grams" or pairs, triples, etc. (bigrams, trigrams, 4-grams) of words that exist in a document, once common words (or, *stop words*) and punctuation have been removed.

 For example - the sentence, "Machine learning is really fun!" would consist of the bigrams {"machine_learning", "learning_really", "really_fun"}.
 Notice that we removed the word "is".

 Let's get this running while you're reading the next section.
+This job will take about 5 minutes on your cluster, so while that's running we'll do some exercises to understand what's going on under the hood.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 ~~~
+> import mli.feat.NGrams
-> val (featurizedData, featurizer) = NGrams.extractNGrams(inputTable.project(Seq(3)), col=1, n=2, k=10000, stopWords = NGrams.stopWords)
+> val (featurizedData, featurizer) = NGrams.extractNGrams(taggedInputTable, c=1, n=2, k=10000, stopWords = NGrams.stopWords)
 ~~~
 </div>
 </div>